Skip to main content

 John Bailey II of Hanover, Massachusetts.
 A Quaker clockmaker.
 An exceptional mechanic and an inventor.

-John Bailey II was born on May 6, 1751, in Hanover, Massachusetts, the son of Colonel John Bailey, a shipbuilder, and Ruth Randall Bailey.
-He died there 72 years later, in 1823.
-It is believed he learned clockmaking at a young age and may have been self-taught.
-John t on January 23, rained numerous apprentices, including his younger brothers Calvin and Lebbeus, his son John III, Joseph Gooding, Ezra Kelley, and Joshua Wilder from Hingham.
-Many of his apprentices moved to other towns in southeastern Massachusetts and became well-known in their communities.
-John was the most prolific clockmaker among the six Baileys involved in the craft.
+John Bailey II was born in Hanover, Massachusetts, the son of Colonel John (A shipbuilder) and Ruth Randall Bailey on May 6, 1751.
+He died there 72 years later, on January 23, 1823.
+It is thought that he learned clockmaking at a very young age and may have been self-taught.
+John is responsible for training numerous apprentices, including his younger brothers Calvin and Lebbeus, his son John III, Joseph Gooding, Ezra Kelley, and Hingham's Joshua Wilder.
+Many of these trained apprentices moved to other towns in southeastern Massachusetts and became well known in their local communities.
+John was the most prolific maker of the six Baileys in the clock business.
+In addition, he was a Quaker preacher, an ingenious mechanic, and an instrument maker.
+Other examples of his work include a surveyor's compass in the Hanover Historical Society's collection.
+He was also an inventor and received a patent for a steam-operated roasting jack.
+This device was designed to turn the meat over a fire to cook it more evenly.

-John's clocks can be categorized into two main types.
-The first is a home-developed style, which often features sheet brass dials that are engraved and treated with a silver wash.
-Several examples we know of have movements constructed from wood, while others are made of brass with fully skeletonized plates.
-Some later models incorporate wooden winding drums.
-Notably, he produced both types of strike trains; we have seen signed examples that feature a count wheel setup and the more common rack and snail configuration.
+John's clocks are roughly divided into two categories.
+The first is a home-developed style.
+These examples often have sheet brass dials engraved and silver-washed.
+Several examples of movements constructed in wood are known to us.
+Others are built in brass, and the plates are fully skeletonized.
+Some of these later clocks incorporate wooden winding drums.
+It is interesting to note that he made both types of strike trains.
+We have seen examples he signed that feature a count wheel setup and the more popular rack-and-snail setup.
 Very few clockmakers used both setups.
-The cases are usually made from indigenous woods like maple and cherry, showcasing pleasing country proportions without the sophistication of the Roxbury School.
+The cases are typically constructed from indigenous woods, including maple and cherry.
+These examples have pleasing country proportions and lack the sophistication of the Roxbury school.
 The 'Roxbury/Boston influence' refers to the design and craftsmanship styles that were popular in these areas at the time.
-Around 1790, this influence likely played a significant role in John's production.
-The movements in these examples more commonly feature fully plated mechanisms.
-Additionally, the cases resemble those produced by the Willard School to the north, which often showcase mahogany cases decorated with inlays.
-This second generation of output appears much more formal.
+Sometime around 1790, this influence must have played a significant role in John's production.
+The movements in these examples are more apt to incorporate fully plated movements.
+In addition, the cases resemble those being turned out by the Willard School to the North.
+These feature mahogany cases, often decorated with inlays.
+This second generation of output is much more formal in appearance.

-Over the years, our collection has included a diverse range of clocks crafted by John Bailey II.
-From tall-case clocks to dwarf clocks, banjo or wall timepieces, and the unique Massachusetts shelf clock form, his versatility as a clockmaker is truly intriguing.
+Our collection over the years has included a diverse range of clocks crafted by John Bailey II.
+From tall case clocks to dwarf clocks, banjo or wall timepieces, and the unique Massachusetts shelf clock form, his versatility as a clockmaker is truly intriguing.

 Clocks From This Maker